astralcheeks/breadcrumbs/README.md

 ## Word pairs

 Just .txt files with pairs of words to be randomly selected when a new game is initialized.

+Each file was obtained using a simple script that retained the top 10 000 words in the Brown corpus, then found pairs of words that were of   certain distance from each other according to WordNet's `shortest_path_distance` method.

+## Issues/Todo

+### 1. Instantly solveable games

+Since RelationSet checks word relations recursively, the minimum amount of moves required to win any given game should, in theory, be the shortest path distance between the words divided by the number of layers in the RelationSet.

+In practice, this hasn't always been the case.
+Sometimes games are even instantly solveable.
+A new script might be necessary to generate word pairs that are guaranteed to be a certain number of moves away from each other.

+### 2. Web implementation

+Although outside the scope of the class, I would like to deploy a web version of the game at some point, maybe using Flask.
+I've seen a few third-party JavaScript APIs for WordNet floating around on GitHub, which could eliminate the need for a backend.